mtduman/FEC_RepeatDonors/README.md

-#  Challenge for listing the Individual Repeat Donors for political campaign contributions
+# List the Individual Repeat Donors for political campaign contributions